nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

        Expected: Exam with exam name Midterm is updated with a exam score of 70.0 for the first student.
 Confirmation message shown in the status message.

     3. Test case: `addExamScore 1 ex/Midterm sc/101.0`<br>
        Expected: No exam score is added.
 Error details shown in the status message.
-Status bar remains the same.

     4. Other incorrect addExamScore commands to try:<br>
        `addExamScore 1 ex/Midterm`<br>